faillon/documents-api/README.md

 As requested the 'main' API is a REST API documented with Swagger.

-For accessing the swagger documentation go to http://localhost:8085/swagger-ui/index.html
+For accessing the swagger documentation and testing go to http://localhost:8085/swagger-ui/index.html

-For accesing the graphql API documentation go to http://localhost:8085/graphiql?path=/graphql
+For accessing the graphql API documentation and testing go to http://localhost:8085/graphiql?path=/graphql

 ## Apache Kafka